-A. Vertical Integration
+3.1.
+Vertical Integration

-Bregman (1990) explores in depth processes relating to the perceptual integration/segregation of simultaneous auditory components.
-In this paper, we will focus only on two aspects of such processes that relate to two principles presented by Huron (2001), namely the principles of Onset Synchrony and Tonal Fusion.
+Bregman [1] explores in depth processes relating to the perceptual integration/segregation of simultaneous auditory components.
+In this paper, we will focus only on two aspects of such processes that relate to two principles presented by Huron [7], namely the principles of Onset Synchrony and Tonal Fusion.

 Sounds that are coordinated and evolve synchronously in time tend to be perceived as components of a single auditory event.
-'Concurrent tones are much more apt to be interpreted by the auditory system as constituents of a single complex sound event when the tones are temporally aligned.'
-(Huron, 2001, p.39).
-Concurrent tones that start, evolve and finish together tend to be grouped together into a single sonority.

-In practical terms, we could state that notes that start concurrently and have same duration tend to be merged vertically into a single sonority.2 This principle relates to Huron's Onset Synchrony Principle3 but it differs in a number of ways as discussed in Cambouropoulos 2006.
+Concurrent tones that start, evolve and finish together tend to be merged perceptually.
+The proposed principle (below) relates to Huron's Onset Synchrony Principle but it differs in a number of ways as discussed by Cambouropoulos [2].